Oak Class – Reception

 Please note:

-- PE lessons will be on Wednesdays.
+- PE lessons are on Wednesdays.
 Please send your child to school wearing their PE kit.

 - All children require a water bottle in school everyday.

-- Children must have in school every day a spare pair of wellies for our Adventure Play and Paddock area as well as spare clothes in case they get wet.
+- Children must have in school every day a spare pair of wellies for our outdoor classroom and paddock area as well as spare clothes in case they get wet.

-- It is important that children always have a waterproof coat in school as we will be outside as much as possible in all weathers.
-We also welcome your child keeping wet weather gear for outdoor play.
-If they have waterproof trousers they can bring in this would be useful.
+- It is important that children always have a waterproof coat and wellies in school all term as we will be outside as much as possible in all weathers.

 - Contact books/reading records are required in school every day.